Ustaz07/Chatgpt_Jail_break_Collection/README.md

 ***LLM Vulnerability Series: Direct Prompt Injections and Jailbreaks***

+***Prompt engineering***, primarily used in communication with a text-to-text model and text-to-image model, is the process of structuring text that can be interpreted and understood by a generative AI model.

 ***What is prompt injection?
 Written By Dan Timbrell***
 How to bully LLMs into doing what you want
 With the release of new language models, it doesn’t take much time before many people try - in true human fashion - to make the algorithm do what it isn’t intended to do.

 The most common method is prompt injection – attacks that get a system to do something that it isn't designed to do.
 Prompt injections can be used to circumvent content restrictions or gain access to a model’s original instructions.
+These are: jailbreaking, prompt leaking, token smuggling.

 In a famous example, Riley Goodside showed that simple direct prompt injection techniques could be used to thwart OpenAI’s GPT-3: